 In February 2016, the FASB issued ASU No. 2016-02, Leases.
 This guidance requires lessees to recognize most leases on their balance sheets as lease liabilities with corresponding right-of-use assets.
 While many aspects of lessor accounting remain the same, the new standard makes some changes, such as eliminating the current real estate-specific guidance.
 The new standard requires lessees and lessors to classify most leases using a principle generally consistent with that of "IAS 17 - Leases," which is similar to U.S. GAAP but without the use of bright lines.
 The standard also changes what is considered initial direct costs.
 Entities are required to use a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
-The standard is effective for annual periods beginning after December 15, 2018 and interim periods within that year.
-Early adoption is permitted.
-We are currently evaluating the effect this standard will have on our consolidated financial statements and related disclosures.
+The standard is effect this standard will have on our consolidated financial statements and related disclosures.